 - 1/2 cup unsalted grassfed butter, room temperature

-- 2 tablespoons sugar in the raw + 1 extra tablespoon for sprinkling on top
+- 2 tablespoons coconut sugar + 1 extra tablespoon for sprinkling on top

 - 1 organic egg, room temperature